The 2025 tennis season in review: data, predictions & what we learned

 When our model shows high confidence on a match featuring elite players (especially top 10), that confidence is well-founded.
 Our 80% accuracy on high-confidence predictions was disproportionately driven by matches involving elite players with complete data profiles.
 For matches featuring lower-ranked or inconsistent players, even high-confidence predictions should be treated more cautiously.

-This insight will guide our 2026 approach: we're developing player-specific consistency metrics that will dynamically adjust confidence scores based on each player's historical predictability patterns.
+This insight will guide our 2026 approach: we are developing player-specific consistency metrics that will dynamically adjust confidence scores based on each player's historical predictability patterns.
+Our article on predicting upsets digs into how the model handles lower-ranked players who routinely beat the data.

 Not every prediction was perfect.
 Here's what we learned from the predictions that didn't pan out: